Wangari-Joyce/Joyce_bioinformatics_internship/Internship report.md

  I accord profound gratitude to the entire bioinformatics team for their great dedication to teach, guide and mentor us through out the four months internship journey.

  ## Recommendations
+ - To have the mini-project introduced earlier in the internship so that one familiarises with the topic and with the skills required before the actual time for starting the mini-project